Geovation/catalyst-ngd-wrappers-python/README.md

    - **`collection`** (list of str) - A list of NGD feature collections in the format theme-collection-featuretype, excluding the version number (eg. bld-fts-buildingline).
    - **`**kwargs`** - Other parameters to be passed to `catalyst_ngd_wrappers.get_latest_collection_versions`.

+### Output Specifications
+- **Successful Response Format**
+   Dictionary in one of two formats:
+   - When `recent_update_days` is None, a simple dictionary of key-value pairs mapping base collection names to their versioned names.
+   - When `recent_update_days` is supplied:
+      - **collection-lookup**: dict[str: str] - Key-value pairs mapping base collection names to their versioned names.
+      - **recent-update-threshold-days**: int - The number of days into the past at which newly released collections are featured under 'recent-collection-updates'.
+This includes both new feature collections and new versions.
+      - **recent-collection-updates**: list[str] - A list of versioned collection names which have been released in the last number of days specified by `recent-update-days`.
+- **Failed Response Format**
+   Dictionary specifying error metadata.
+As the wrapper mimics the behaviour of an API and is designed for [API deployment](https://github.com/Geovation/catalyst-ngd-wrappers-azure).
+   - **code**: int - The error code, either from the OS NGD API or from the wrapper.
+   - **description**: str
+   - **help**: str - Where appropriate, a link to relevant documentation.
+   - **errorSource**: str - either 'OS NGD API' or 'Catalyst Wrapper', specifying whether the error arose within the NGD API or in the wrapper code.

 ## Features Endpoint Wrappers

 Documentation for wrappers which extend the [NGD Features endpoint](https://docs.os.uk/osngd/getting-started/access-the-os-ngd-api/os-ngd-api-features/technical-specification/features).